 - You will hear from guest speakers about current biological issues and attend university workshops.
 Enrichment sessions are run by CEFAS personnel on marine biology and the UEA on cutting-edge genetic techniques.

 Many students go on to study degrees such as geography, geology, environmental science and civil engineering.

-A subject related degree such as geography, geology, environmental science, oceanography, meteorology, civil engineering.
-Because Geography gives a wide range of analytical skills it is also highly valued in career areas such as chartered surveying and estate agency, tourism and recreation management, officer entry into the armed services, local government as well as businesses in the insurance and energy sectors.
+As Geography gives a wide range of analytical skills, it is highly valued in careers such as cartography, climate change analysis, meteorology, chartered surveying and estate agency, tourism and recreation management, local government, water conservation, as well as in businesses in the insurance and energy sectors.